Many men choose a vasectomy as a safe and permanent form of contraception. This summary will help explain the vasectomy procedure.

 How Can I Get a Vasectomy?

-Contact our office (727) 822-9208 for help.
+Contact our office (727) 822-9208 for an appointment.
 If you have a PPO, you can visit our office directly.
-Because insurances are so complicated, we encourage you to call the number listed on your insurance card to verify the process needed to get approval for the vasectomy.
+Because insurance coverage varies with each policy, we encourage you to call the number listed on your insurance card to verify the process needed to obtain approval for coverage prior to the vasectomy.

 Vasectomy is a very safe and effective form of contraception.